 a.
 Understand market competitiveness of your clients

-The market a business operates in can have a direct impact on their need for analytics.
+The market a business operates in can have a direct impact on its need for analytics.
 The following questions could come in handy:

 Do they operate in a highly competitive market?
 Could data be a competitive advantage?
 Are any of their competitors already offering analytics in-product?